Sush1sui/nutrisight-model-notebook/README.md

 - **Base Dataset**: Selected categories from Food-101 (not all 101 classes are included)
 - **Extended Dataset**: Additional images collected from our custom/farmed datasets (locally sourced)
-- **Note**: The final 124-class dataset is a mix of selected Food-101 categories and our own farmed/custom images — some Food-101 classes were omitted and replaced/augmented by custom data.
+- **Note**: The final 125-class dataset is a mix of selected Food-101 categories and our own farmed/custom images — some Food-101 classes were omitted and replaced/augmented by custom data.
+Dataset was recently updated (Nov 2025) with revised images for some classes and one additional class.
 - **Split Method**: Stratified random split to ensure balanced class distribution

 ---